Ian-Boraks/Golf-Buddy/README.md

 <img src="/images/cad/Full%20Laucnher.png" height=300>

 However, this design didn't allow enough balls to be loaded in and our project changed to a single ball launcher.
 At this point, we decided to completely pivot from a putting assistant to a fun golf ball launcher.
 The lesson learned was to not be afraid to change the design if it doesn't work.

+The final pivot point was the addition of a miss counter.
+This is done via a mic on the back of the device that can track if the user misses.
+This allows us to re-gamify the system and add a competitive aspect to the game.

 ## Skills Beyond